elifesciences/builder/README.md

 *TEMPORARY REPO WHILE ANY CREDENTIALS OR SENSITIVE INFORMATION IS CUT OUT*

-An attempt to centralize the configuration and building of application environments, locally (Vagrant) and remotely (AWS).
+An attempt to centralize the configuration and building of application environments at [eLife](https://elifesciences.org), locally (Vagrant) and remotely (AWS).

 # first